Energy development: Increased energy efficiency

 Although increasing the efficiency of energy use is not energy development per se, it may be considered under the topic of energy development since it makes existing energy sources available to do work.

 Efficient energy use reduces the amount of energy required to provide products and services.
 For example, insulating a home allows a building to use less heating and cooling energy to maintain a comfortable temperature.
 Installing fluorescent lamps or natural skylights reduces the amount of energy required for illumination compared to incandescent light bulbs.
 Compact fluorescent lights use two-thirds less energy and may last 6 to 10 times longer than incandescent lights.
 Improvements in energy efficiency are most often achieved by adopting an efficient technology or production process.

-Reducing energy use may save consumers money, if the energy savings offsets the cost of an energy efficient technology.
+Reducing energy use may save consumers money if the energy savings offset the cost of an energy-efficient technology.
 Reducing energy use reduces emissions.
 According to the International Energy Agency, improved energy efficiency in buildings, industrial processes and transportation could reduce the global energy demand in 2050 to around 8% smaller than today, but serving an economy more than twice as big and a population of about 2 billion more people.

 Energy efficiency and renewable energy are said to be the twin pillars of sustainable energy policy.
 In many countries energy efficiency is also seen to have a national security benefit because it can be used to reduce the level of energy imports from foreign countries and may slow down the rate at which domestic energy resources are depleted.

 It's been discovered "that for OECD countries, wind, geothermal, hydro and nuclear have the lowest hazard rates among energy sources in production".